What Is a Verb in Japanese?

 Group 3

 There are only two verbs in this group.
-There are no specific conjugation rules, you just have to memorize them all.
+They conjugate irregularly, so you simply have to memorize them.

 します,shimasu, to do